AnnaEikrem/TodoListVue/README.md

 The application has the following features:
 - Add and delete tasks.
 - Mark the tasks as done/undone.
-- The task items are sorted alphabetically (ASC / DESC).
+- The task items can be sorted in ASC and DESC order.

 ## Technologies used
 - HTML